vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Like Zigbee, Thread, WiFi, Bluetooth, Z-Wave and Matter.
 All with their pros and cons.
 You can use different protocols next to each other.
-I chose for one protocol: Zigbee.
+I chose one protocol: Zigbee.

 <img src="images_zigbee/zigbee.jpg" alt="zigbee" height="60px" style="margin-left:15px;float:right"/>

-This is why I choose for Zigbee:
+This is why I chose Zigbee:
 * There is a wide range of sensor and actuator types available;
-* Every Zigbee device, independent of a manufacturer, it works in your network;
+* Every Zigbee device, independent of manufacturer, works in your network;
 * The prices are low;
 * It works locally, no internet is required;
-* You can even link buttons direct to (a group) lamps without the need of a hub;
+* You can even link buttons directly to (a group of) lamps without the need of a hub;
-* Not dependent on the manufacture app, cloud or other software.
-When manufacture gets bankrupt, you still can use your devices.
+* Not dependent on the manufacturer's app, cloud or other software.
+When a manufacturer goes bankrupt, you can still use your devices.
 * It works as a mesh network, you can reach devices far away from the coordinator as long as there are enough active hops in between;
-* The standard is an open protocol, you don't pay for a license fees (for Z-Wave you do) to use it;
+* The standard is an open protocol, you don't pay license fees (for Z-Wave you do) to use it;
 * No compatibility issues with hardware with older or newer Zigbee versions;
 * Active development on the software Zigbee2MQTT with every release a set of new supported Zigbee devices;

-A reason why not to choose for Zigbee?
+A reason not to choose Zigbee?
 I don't know :)

 ---